How Does BMI Affect Outcomes for Total Joint Replacements?

 Here at CODE, we have been keeping an eye on the growing body of research taking a closer look at the implications of utilizing BMI thresholds for joint replacement eligibility.

 With studies transitioning away from the established consensus on BMI vs complication rates and toward BMI vs long term functional outcomes (Roth, et al., 2020; Evans, et al., 2021; Burke et al., 2020 to name a few) – we knew we had to jump in and see how our data registry would weigh in on the matter.

 Thomas Fehring, MD was featured in a 2019 article by Benjamin Ricciardi, MD, and indicated that surgeons should focus on three sources of information to continue to monitor and actively advocate for patients with higher BMI.
 Those sources are big data registries, meta-analyses, and specialty society position statements.
 Well, we’re in luck!
 Our CODE registry holds thousands of patients’ long-term Patient-Reported Outcomes (PROs) as well as their biometric data.

 We ran reports on function improvement, patient satisfaction, and complication rates based on BMI ranges, and this blog reveals our findings.
-We know providers are making tough decisions on a daily basis in this arena, and we are always excited to put our data to good use supporting clinical decision making.
+We know providers are making tough decisions on a daily basis in this arena, and we are always excited to put our data to good use in supporting clinical decision-making.

 Quick Summary of Our Findings

 Functional Improvement– both TKA and THA patients with a BMI >40 have the greatest improvement in functional outcome scores.

 Patient Satisfaction– THA patients with a BMI >40 have the highest level of overall satisfaction.
 The opposite is true for TKAs- patients with BMI’s >40 report much lower satisfaction rates.